Latest News

 AROPA Governing Body

 The AROPA is a registered National Organization 501(c)(3).
-Our Board of Directors are passionate about creating excellence in the field of Radiation Oncology.
+Our Board of Directors are passionate about creating excellence in the field of Radiation Oncology and Medical Physics.
 The AROPA Board is made up of volunteer governance positions.

 As an organization we place emphasis on: